stumdgreen/vim-setup/README.markdown

-Haroun Serang's Vim settings - copied from Edmund Salvacion and personalized
+Stumdgreen's version of Haroun Serang's Vim settings - copied from Edmund Salvacion and personalized
 =======================
 I need a place to sync and share my vim settings. github is as good a place as any.